 This means you can move anything up to $1,000 into your account instantly on the app, and you’ll get the rest in a couple days.
 Since it’s so easy to get up and going with Robinhood, we say they’re one of the best online stock brokers for beginners.

 Robinhood & Robinhood Gold: A Mobile App

 Robinhood is a mobile-trading firm and so, one of their most notable features is their app.
-This is an easy-to-use, simple and stripped-down style that has gained the admiration of customers globally.
+Their easy-to-use, simple and stripped-down style is one of the best stock trading apps you can find.
 We can see this through their recent 10 million customer milestone.

 Customers can click on the search icon to view collections of stocks and give you some ideas.
 You can make your way through watch-lists, stock quotes, news feed and key metrics all alongside a visible trade order form.